Ready to go camping? Or not….

 Make sure you print this handy camping supply list to make packing a breeze.

 - Cooler – I usually take one large cooler and a smaller throwaway type cooler.
 We put produce in the throwaway cooler and everything else goes in the big cooler.
-You will want: meat (put it in frozen), chocolate bars, marshmallows, eggs, milk, produce that needs kept cold, and lots of ice/ice packs.
+You will want: meat (put it in frozen), chocolate bars, marshmallows, eggs, milk, any produce that needs kept cold, and lots of ice/ice packs.

 - Skewers and a tripod or grill grate for cooking